roelofjan-elsinga/portfolio/resources/content/collections/articles/graphql-centralize-existing-rest-api-endpoints.md

 ---
-description: 'API gateways are great for development teams, because they expose data you need for all kinds of different purposes in a central location.
-So why not create an API Gateway with GraphQL and use it to bring all your REST endpoints in 1 place?'
+description: 'API gateways are great for development teams, because they expose the data you need for all kinds of different purposes in a central location.
+So why not create an API gateway with GraphQL and use it to bring all your REST endpoints in 1 place?'
 post_date: '2020-08-26'
 is_published: false
 is_scheduled: true
-update_date: '2020-08-25 20:40:16'
+update_date: '2020-08-26 08:27:54'
-linkedin_post: 'With a growing list of REST API endpoints from different services, the need of having an API gateway started to grow as well.
-This is why I''ve looked at a few different API gateways for REST resources, but ended up with wanting to use GraphQL for this.
-I already had experience with building a GraphQL server in PHP with Laravel, but that wasn''t quite fast enough and made caching very difficult.
-Because of this, I opted to use a Golang to build my GraphQL server.
-It''s both much faster and caching fields is much easier.
-But it didn''t end there, because I needed it to centralize all REST API endpoints, so that''s what I''ve experimented with and it''s actually not as difficult as I expected.
+linkedin_post: 'With a growing list of REST API endpoints from different services, the need of having an API gateway starts to grow as well.
+This makes it easier for a development team to build products.
+This is why I''ve looked at a few different API gateways for REST resources, but ended up using GraphQL for this.
+I already had experience with building a GraphQL server in PHP with Laravel, but the performance wasn''t quite there and made caching very difficult.
+Because of this, I opted to use Golang to build my GraphQL server.
+It''s much faster and caching fields is easier to do.
+I''ve experimented centralizing REST API endpoints using GraphQL and it''s actually not as difficult as I expected.
 Read more about this process with code examples.'
 twitter_post: ''
 ---
 ![Golang with GraphQL](/images/articles/golang-with-graphql.png)
-# GraphQL: Abstracting existing API endpoints in a single place
+# GraphQL: Centralize existing REST API endpoints for easier development
 API gateways are great for development teams, because they expose the data you need for all kinds of different purposes in a central location.
 There are a few great REST API gateways out there, like [KrakenD](https://www.krakend.io/), but what if you wanted to go in a different direction and choose GraphQL for your API infrastructure?
 Well, that works out perfectly, as it's one of the goals of GraphQL: Abstracting many different services into a single place and allowing the developers very fine-grained control over the data they need.

 In this post, we're going to look over a GraphQL implementation, which keeps the previous sentence in mind: Abstracting existing REST API Endpoints into a fast GraphQL server.
 To build the GraphQL server, we're going to use Golang: It's fast, it's memory efficient, and provides just enough tools, but not too many.
 The GraphQL package we'll use is [github.com/graphql-go/graphql](https://github.com/graphql-go/graphql).
 This package is very closely aligned with the JavaScript implementation [graphql-js](https://github.com/graphql/graphql-js).
 This makes it a perfect candidate, because you'll be able to follow JavaScript tutorials and be able to port this to Go.